 The core aim of Delicacies Jewelry is to provide as many meals as possible to those who need it most.
-The Minnesota-based brand believe food is love, which is why they’re using their ingredient-inspired jewelry to help fight hunger.
+The Minnesota-based brand believe food is love, which is why they’re using their ingredient-inspired jewellery to help fight hunger.

-Founded by Nicole Larson, the Delicacies brand is the first-ever full line of jewelry for epicureans and food lovers that gives something back.
+Founded by Nicole Larson, the Delicacies brand is the first-ever full line of jewellery for epicureans and food lovers that gives something back.
 A portion of every sale is given to hunger-related charities chosen by the brand's notable chef partners.

-“My goal is to sell as much ingredient-driven jewelry as possible, so we can donate loads of money to hunger-related organisations to help defeat hunger and food insecurity.
+“My goal is to sell as much ingredient-driven jewellery as possible, so we can donate loads of money to hunger-related organisations to help defeat hunger and food insecurity.
 Because regardless of race, age, income or nationality, everybody deserves the right to eat.” - Nicole Larson.

 Every season Delicacies team up with a different high-profile chef who shares their mutual love of food to fight hunger.
-The chef chooses their favorite ingredient from the Delicacies range and their hunger-relief charity of choice.
+The chef chooses their favourite ingredient from the Delicacies range and their hunger-relief charity of choice.
 Delicacies then donate 50% of the proceeds of each chef’s chosen ingredient and at least 10% of every other purchase.